 - If your previous state of residence didn't issue boat titles, bring your out-of-state registration along with a print-out from that state's boat registration agency stating the don't title vessels.

 - Paperwork of previous documentation with the U.S. Coast Guard.

 - Proof that you've paid CT sales and use tax on the vessel.

 - Payment for all applicable titling and registration fees.

 Vessel registrations administered as of January 1 will expire on April 30 of the next year.

 The fees associated with titling and registering your boat with the Department of Motor Vehicles are as follows:

-- Registration/renewal fees: Vary depending on your boat's length and building materials.
+- Registration/renewal fees: Vary depending on your boat's length, building materials and type.
 See the DMV's chart of registration fees for details.